 The benefits provided are the same as those provided for active employees.
 Spouses and dependents of eligible retirees are also eligible for medical coverage.
 All employees of the District hired before October 1, 2015 are eligible to receive post-employment health care benefits.
 Eligible retirees participating in the group insurance plans offered by the District are required to contribute 100% of the active premiums.
+Medicare is assumed to become primary upon attainment of age 65.
 Employees hired after October 1, 2015 are eligible to receive post-employment health care benefits, in accordance with Florida Statute 112.0801.